dev-pratap-singh/LYZR-Hackathon/README.md

 ### 🧠 **Smart Memory**
 Context-aware conversations that remember previous Q&A, instant answers from cache, 60-70% accuracy in complex queries.

+### 🔑 **Bring Your Own API Key**
+Use your own OpenAI API key for complete control over costs and usage.
+Keys are encrypted at rest with AES encryption and never stored on the server.

 </td>
 <td width="50%">